 - If an organization other than the applicant will benefit from the grant, then the applicant should include a letter of endorsement from that organization.

-- Projects should be completed within one year of receipt of grant funds.
+- Grant funds should be expended within one year of the award.

 Deadlines and Dates